aadams149/aadams149.github.io/PPOL563_Final_Project.md

 #### Final Project

+---Executive Summary---

+National public health messengers have become politicized during the COVID-19 pandemic, creating a vaccuum for local public health messengers to communicate information about the virus and its spread.
+Surveys of public trust find that Americans trust their local governments more than they trust the federal government.
+Many local governments have social media accounts on various platforms, in order to reach wider audiences and more effectively reach their citizens.
+The visualizations presented here indicate that counties whose public health departments have Facebook or Twitter accounts have, on average, lower rates of COVID-19 cases and deaths and higher rates of COVID-19 vaccination than counties whose public health departments do not have Facebook or Twitter accounts.

+---

 In times of public health crisis, it is essential that officials and science communicators are able to reach as many people as possible to inform them of mitigation and prevention measures, research updates, available resources, and new laws regarding individual or organizational activity.
 The emergence and spread of SARS-CoV-2 (the virus which causes COVID-19) presents an interesting and novel phenomenon; it is the first global pandemic during the social media age.
 Prior epidemics this century, like SARS in 2002, H1N1 flu in 2009, and Ebola in 2014, either happened when social media platforms were young and not widely used, or were geographically isolated or limited in spread by pathogen-specific factors.
 Public health communication in the United States faces an additional hurdle.
 The leader of one of the two major national political parties (and the immediate former president) actively and vocally opposed many of the suggestions offered by top-level health advisors, leading many in the country to become distrustful of government messaging around the virus.
 The polarization of discourse at the national level around COVID-19 means that local health officials could potentially function as more effective vectors of information.
 This is because a local health official could be a valued member of one's community, while national figures are inherently several degrees removed from the day-to-day actions and considerations of the average citizen.